 Updated on September 10, 2018 In the Oxygen Facebook group a user asks:

 Step 2Go to Settings > Password Protected and tick Enabled for "Password Protected Status".
 Under "Protected Permissions", you may want to tick "Allow Administrators" so that admins can view the frontend without having to enter the password.
 Set your desired password twice in the "New Password" section.
 Optionally tick "Allow Remember me".
 Click on Save Changes.

 Step 3Add a new Code Snippet titled say, "Add intro text before the login form and styling on password protected page" having the following code:

 This is a premium members-only content.

-To view the rest of the content, please sign up for membership (one-time payment for lifetime access).
+To view the rest of the content, please sign up for membership ($47/month or $499 one-time).

 Already a member?
 Log in below or here.